MSP-Greg/ruby-makepkg-mingw/README.md

 This contains two folders, 'Full' and 'Summary'.
 'Full' contains all four build logs (prepare, build, check, and package).
 'Summary' contains the irregular info from build and check.

+### My build environment

+For reasons I won't go into, I have often installed build tools and regularly changing files on my D: drive.
+Hence, mysy2 and my repos are on D:.
+My OS and 'normal apps' are on C:, along with my temp folder.
+I normally use Windows as a standard user.
+Hence, some of the test failures / errors are due to this.